vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 In this exercise, you will configure your IoT hub to publish events to the Azure Function that you created in the previous exercise.
 The events will be published as they occur.
 The telemetry generated by the simulated device created earlier will then be routed to the Azure Digital Twins instance.

-1. Open the browser windows for your Azure portal.
+1. Open the browser window for your Azure portal.

 1. Navigate to your **iot-az220-training-{your-id}** IoT hub.